Food Allergies In Babies and Young Children

-Pregnant or breastfeeding women don’t need to avoid foods that can trigger an allergic reaction (including peanuts) unless you are allergic to them.
+Unless you are allergic to them pregnant or breastfeeding women don’t need to avoid foods that can trigger an allergic reaction.

-If your baby already has an allergy such as diagnosed food allergy or eczema, or if there is a family history of food allergies, eczema, asthma or hay-fever, you may need to be particularly careful when introducing foods.
-Your GP or health visitor can advise on this.
+If your baby has an allergy such as diagnosed food allergy or eczema, or if there is a family history of food allergies, eczema, asthma or hay-fever, you may need to be careful when introducing foods.

 These foods are;